Culturally-Nuanced Story Generation for Reasoning in Low-Resource Languages: The Case of Javanese and Sundanese: Training Configurations

-We do supervised fine-tuning on Gemma2-9B-CPT-Sahabat-AI-v1-base \citep{goto2024sahabatai} base model using QLoRA.
-The model was trained with 4 bit quantization, lora rank 64, lora alpha 128, using a batch size of 8, gradient accumulation of 8, learning rate 2e-4, with 1 epoch.
-We use Unsloth.ai to perform the training \citep{unsloth}.
+For training the text generation models, we use 4-bit quantization with a LoRA rank of 64 and a LoRA alpha of 128.
+The models are trained with a batch size of 8, gradient accumulation of 8, a learning rate of 2e-4, and for a single epoch.
+We employ the \texttt{Unsloth.ai} framework for efficient fine-tuning \citep{unsloth}.